 2. Why do you use 45 degree flares?

-Answer: You use a 45 degree double flare when using brass fittings or connecting to wheel cylinder, master cylinders etc. Remember that the double flare gives strength to the flare as well as extension to the flare to seal correctly.
+Answer: You use a 45 degree double flare when there is a Female Port like using brass fittings or connecting to wheel cylinder, master cylinders etc. Remember that the double flare gives strength to the flare as well as extension to the flare to seal correctly.

 3. When do you use 37 degree flares?